hilton/hilton.github.com/blog/_posts/2021-10-05-good-manager-bad-manager.md

 Good managers behave how everyone would want everyone else to behave.

 Bad managers ‘pressure people’ until they complain, as if that somehow makes them complicit in the abuse they receive.
-Good managers ￼respect personal, moral, ethical, and employment law boundaries.
+Good managers respect personal, moral, ethical, and employment law boundaries.

 Bad managers disparage remote working because they want to project status through physical presence and office layout.
 Good managers embrace remote working because it leverages the trustful relationships they teach their teams to build.